nramc/my-notes/docs/blog/articles/java/testing/shift-left-testing-with-springboot.md

     - Spring Core implementations does not support yml files, so you need to use `@PropertySource` to load the properties file.
     - You can also use `@SpringBootTest` annotation to load the application context with yml file and run the test if you prefer.

-### Running Integration Test suite against isolated test environment
+### 4. Running Test in CI/CD Pipeline

+To run the test in CI/CD pipeline, we need to ensure that the Testcontainers are started and stopped automatically as part of the maven lifecycle.
 We have defined two properties `testcase.spring.profiles` to activate spring profile for test suite and `integration.test.skip` to perform start/stop isolated application for integration testing.